upenu/oldWebsite/README.md

 14. If successful, Django should ask you to install superusers.
 Say yes, and use a one-character username/password for ease.
 15. Now you can run `python3 manage.py runserver`.
 This will be your go-to command when you develop.
 16. Visit `localhost:8000` in your server.
 You should now see the UPE website locally!
+  - Note that you will have to comment out the ALLOWED_HOSTS variable in `upe/settings.py`.
+Make sure not to commit changes to settings.py to the repo!
 17. Wrapping up: you can do Ctrl-C to stop the server, and then run `deactivate` in the terminal to stop the virtualenv.

 To change your local django admin username/password